dimagi/django-field-audit/README.md

 ### Django Settings

-Add the app to your Django `INSTALLED_APPS` configuration to enable the app and run migrations.
-Installed apps settings example:
+To enable the app, add it to your Django `INSTALLED_APPS` configuration and run migrations.
+Settings example:

 ```python
 INSTALLED_APPS = [